-KFC Gravy and fried chicken?
-Not the most likely of combinations, but they sell it by the bucketload so it has got to be good?
+KFC Gravy and fried chicken are not the most likely of combinations, but they sell it by the bucket load so it has got to be good, right?
 Our kitchen has looked like a scientific lab as we have tried to create an authentic KFC gravy recipe.
 We’ve mixed, blended, boiled and fried and the results are in.
 It’s pretty much perfect.

 But don’t worry, unlike KFC we aren’t going to keep our recipe quiet.
-In this recipe we will teach you how to make authentic gravy.
+In this recipe we will teach you how to make authentic gravy the KFC way.